The Institute is a charity registered in England and Wales (no. 293851) and Scotland (no. SC040092).

 - advancement of community development

 Council has a number of standing committees with delegated powers, thus ensuring that the required time and attention is applied to overseeing specific areas of interest.
-Committee membership is not limited to Council members, allowing for both wider representation from the membership and receipt of specialist external advice where appropriate.
 The terms of reference, delegated powers and membership of these committees are set by Council.
-These standing committees are also empowered to set up sub-committees or their own mechanisms for wider consultation.
+Committee membership is not limited to Council members, thus allowing for both wider representation from the membership and receipt of specialist external advice where appropriate.
+These committees are required to report back to Council.